MicrosoftDocs/azure-devops-docs/docs/pipelines/test/getting-started-with-continuous-testing.md

 ## Before you start

 * [Check in your solution](../../repos/git/overview.md)
-  to VSTS.
+  to Azure Pipelines.
 Include your test projects.

 <a name="createbuild"></a>
 ## Create a build pipeline

 Your build pipeline must include a test task that runs unit tests.
-For example, if you're building a Visual Studio solution in VSTS, your build pipeline should include a **Visual Studio Test** task.
+For example, if you're building a Visual Studio solution in Azure Pipelines, your build pipeline should include a **Visual Studio Test** task.
 After your build starts, this task automatically runs all the unit tests in your solution - on the same build machine.

 1. If your build pipeline does not contain a test task, add one to it.